Risk Based Approach

 Good work happens when people are supported: clear expectations, reasonable load, psychological safety, and time to improve.

-I volunteer as a Vice Chair of Governors, supporting oversight, accountability, and long-term decision-making in an education setting.
+I volunteer as a Vice Chair of Governors, supporting oversight, accountability, and long term decision making in an education setting.

-Outside formal roles, I keep my skills grounded through hands-on making.
-For me, this isn~t ~personal lifestyle content~~ it~s a way to stay sharp: iterating, learning tools properly, and finishing what I start.
+Outside formal roles, I keep my skills grounded through hands on making.
+For me, this isn't "personal lifestyle content" it's a way to stay sharp: iterating, learning tools properly, and finishing what I start.

-Design-to-output iteration: improving prints, troubleshooting failures, learning material behaviour, and refining small production workflows.
+Design to output iteration: improving prints, troubleshooting failures, learning material behaviour, and refining small production workflows.